 What is a patent?

 A patent is a government grant, in the case of the U.S. the Patent and Trademark Office, to a limited monopoly right in an invention, plant, or ornamental design.
 Wait, what?
 Monopoly?
-Isn’t that a taboo in the good ole Red, White, and Blue?
+Isn’t that a taboo in the good ol’ Red, White, and Blue?
 Well, yes, but that’s why the monopoly, or exclusivity, right is limited.
 Also, the patent system stems from a historically accepted compact in which an inventor gains exclusivity in exchange for teaching the world the means to practice her invention; effectively, it’s a tradeoff of temporary individual enrichment towards permanent societal advancement.
+In layman’s terms, you teach the world your secret sauce so others can make better versions one day, and in exchange for this goodwill you get the right to drag infringers in to federal court.

 Probably the most important thing to understand about a patent is that it grants the right to exclude, as opposed to the right to practice.
 An overly simplistic way of thinking about this can be sourced from the game Settlers of Catan.
 In Catan, each player chooses a color suite of roads, settlements, and castles to construct on the playing board.
 The blue player cannot build a red road, as the red road pieces are exclusively limited to the red player; however, the red player cannot build a red road unless he meets certain conditions, both pre-defined by the game rules and dynamically defined by actions of the other players.
 (Unless you are the type of person to hold a semi-permanent grudge against someone for going all in on the quarry-4 tile and smoking everybody on Christmas Day, you shouldn’t play Catan, and thus, this red road / blue road dichotomy is all you ever need to know about this typically German export.)
 You may be awarded a patent, but that does not give you the right to practice your invention.
 There are legal and moral reasons that might dissuade you from practicing your invention, but there are also other intellectual property rights holders who may hold superior rights to yours.
 If you patented a glazed donut, you may need to first obtain permission in the form of a license from the non-glazed donut patent holder in order to sell, or even whip up one of your glazed donuts.